josh4364/IL2cppStartProcess/README.md

 InternalServerProcess.cs
 Example how to use it from a unity project (Its not pretty or safe, just left over from when we prototyped this).
-DLLInvoke is called with just the dll name no extention, this allows it to find the dll correctly on linux.
+DLLImport is called with just the dll name no extention, this allows it to find the dll correctly on linux.
 (Omit Extention = DLLImport works everywhere)